rrothwell/global_weather_stations/README.md

 As the apps are python apps, dependencies are managed by pip.
 The dependencies are installed within a virtenv to ensure isolation from the local machine.

+The modules required by the apps include:
+- DateTimeRange

+The modules required by the development process include:
+- pytest
+- pytest-mock